 Astrophotography Equipment List

-If you are looking to build your own deep sky astrophotography kit that includes a proven apochromatic refractor telescope and reliable equatorial mount, the following information should be very useful to you.
+If you are looking to build a deep-sky astrophotography kit that includes a proven apochromatic refractor telescope and a reliable tracking telescope mount, the following information should be very useful to you.

-For an idea of what you can expect with a rig like this, have a look at the image of the Sadr region (including the Butterfly Nebula) below.
+For an idea of what you can expect with a rig like this, look at the image of the Lion Nebula below.
+This is a great example of the types of images you can produce with astrophotography equipment like this.

-The Butterfly Nebula in Cygnus.
+The Lion Nebula in Cepheus.
 Captured using the equipment listed below.

 Complete Gear Details: